bwhite/hadoopy/doc/index.rst

     00000030  00 00 00 00 40 00 38 00  09 00 40 00 1d 00 1c 00  |....@.8...@.....|
     00000040  06 00 00 00 05 00 00 00  40 00 00 00 00 00 00 00  |........@.......|

 You can determine if a job provides map/reduce/combine functionality and get its documention by using 'info'.
-This is also used internally by Hadoopy to autoatically enable/disable the reducer/combiner.
+This is also used internally by Hadoopy to automatically enable/disable the reducer/combiner.
 The task values are set when the corresponding slots in hadoopy.run are filled.

     >>> python wc.py info
     {"doc": "Hadoopy Wordcount Demo", "tasks": ["map", "reduce"]}